RahulThennarasu/EditREADME/README.md

 ## Files

+### capstone folder

 In the capstone folder there is 1 file I modified that django created.
-In the setting.py file, I installed an app called recipes, which is important, because this app makes the program work.
+In the settings.py file, I installed an app called recipes, which is important, because this app makes the program work.

 ### recipes folder